polarweasel/blog/content/posts/mscgen-a-message-sequence-chart-renderer.md

 ---
 Link: [Mscgen: A Message Sequence Chart Renderer](http://www.mcternan.me.uk/mscgen/)

-If you need itâ€”and I do at the momentâ€”this is damned handy.
+If you need it&mdash;and I do at the moment&mdash;this is damned handy.
 Integrates nicely with Doxygen, too.